On this page, I define safer brave space and discuss how and where to to create it.

 Where to create safer brave space

-I coined the term “safer brave space” when exploring how to create a culture of consent and prevent sexual violence in contact improvisation jams, a type of free-form recreational dance gathering or dance-sport, but the concept has much wider applicability.
+I coined the term “safer brave space” when exploring how to create a culture of consent and prevent sexual violence in open contact improvisation jams, a type of free-form recreational dance gathering or dance-sport, but the concept has much wider applicability.
 It is relevant and needed for many other types of gatherings and get-togethers in which people participate voluntarily, especially those involving touch and those in which people risk vulnerability.
 Please feel free to adapt it for other dance and movement events, other voluntary group gatherings or any other situation, and let me know how it works for you!